kirinmurphy/codethings-next-router-addons/README.md

 ```

 ## UrlParamCategoryFilter
-The Url Param Category Filter extends `useUrlParam` by allowing the possible set of values to be constrained to a fixed set of options.
+The Url Param Category Filter extends `useUrlParam` by constraining the possible valid values provided in the url against a fixed set of categories.

-### Param Category Filter Provider
+### UrlParamCategoryFilterProvider
 ```
 const foodCategories = [
   { id: 'fruit', name: 'Fruit' },